bamoah30/sql-query-dashboard/docs/Phase1_README.md

    - `streamlit` – for building the interactive dashboard.
    - `python-dotenv` – for environment variable management.

-3. **Repository Initialization**
-   - Initialized Git locally (`git init`).
-   - Created a new repository on GitHub and connected the local folder.
-   - Cloned the repository for active development.

 ---

 ## Minimum Viable Product (MVP)